zkochan/packages/make-empty-dir/README.md

 **Arguments:**

-* `dir` - *Path* - the path of the directory
+* `dir` - *Path* - the path of the directory.
 * `opts.recursive` - *Boolean* - Optional.
 If true, parent directories will be created.

 **Returns:**

-A string is returned. `'created'` if there was no directory. `'emptied'` if there was a directory and the its contents were removed.
+A string is returned.

+* `'created'` - if there was no directory
+* `'emptied'` - if there was a directory and the its contents were removed.

 ## License